 On the other hand, almost every research study has shown that giving the Vitamin K shot works nearly 100% of the time at protecting infants from late VKDB.

-However, it is important to remember that when this fat-soluble vitamin is given on an empty stomach, it may not be absorbed as well as the Vitamin K1 that is mixed into formula (Cornelissen, Kollee et al. 1993; Cornelissen, von Kries et al. 1997).
+If the weekly or daily oral Vitamin K regimen is used, it is important to remember that when this fat-soluble vitamin is given on an empty stomach, it may not be absorbed as well as Vitamin K1 that is mixed into formula (Cornelissen, Kollee et al. 1993; Cornelissen, von Kries et al. 1997).
+So if parents give their breast fed infants oral Vitamin K, it is important that they give it with a feeding, and make sure that it is not spit up.

 Is it possible to buy oral Vitamin K for infants?